ccsb-scripps/Meeko/docs/source/lig_prep_basic.rst

 The ``pdbqt_string`` can be written to a file for docking with AutoDock-GPU or AutoDock-Vina, or passed directly to Vina within Python using Vina's Python API, and avoiding writing PDBQT files to the filesystem.

+Note that calling ``mk_prep`` returns a list of molecule setups.
+As of v0.6.0, this list constains only one element  unless ``mk_prep`` is configured for reactive docking, which is not the case in this example.
+This is why we are considering the first (and only) molecule setup in the list.